darktable-org/dtdocs/content/module-reference/processing-modules/perspective-correction.md

 : Correct converging vertical lines (i.e. to make the _green_ lines parallel).
 In some cases you can obtain a more natural looking image if you correct vertical distortions to an 80 ~ 90% level rather than to the maximum extent.
 To do this, reduce the correction slider after having performed the automatic correction.

 shear
 : Shear the image along one of its diagonals.
-This is needed when correcting vertical and horizontal perspective distortions simultaneously.
+This is required when correcting vertical and horizontal perspective distortions simultaneously.

 guides
 : When activated, a grid is overlaid on the image to help you judge the quality of the correction.

 automatic cropping
-: When activated, this feature crops the image to remove any black areas at the edges of the image caused by a distortion correction.
+: When activated, this feature crops the image to remove any black areas at the edges caused by the distortion correction.
 You can either crop to the “largest area”, or to the largest rectangle that maintains the original aspect ratio (“original format”).
-In the latter case you can manually adjust the automatic cropping result: click in the clip region and move it around.
-The size of the region is modified automatically to exclude any black corners.
+In the latter case you can manually adjust the automatic cropping result by clicking in the clip region and moving it around.
+The size of the region is modified automatically to exclude any black areas.

 lens model
-: This parameter controls the lens focal length, camera crop factor and aspect ratio that will be used by the correction algorithm.
+: This parameter controls the lens focal length, camera crop factor and aspect ratio that used by the correction algorithm.
 If set to “generic” a lens focal length of 28mm on a 35mm full-frame camera is assumed.
 If set to “specific”, the focal length and crop factor can be set manually using the sliders provided.

 focal length
 : If the _lens model_ is set to "specific", set the lens focal length.
-The default value is taken from the Exif data of the image, and can be overridden by adjusting the slider manually.
+The default value is taken from the image's Exif data, and can be overridden by adjusting the slider manually.

 crop factor
 : If the _lens model_ is set to "specific", set the camera crop factor.
 You will normally need to set this value manually.